Best French Press Coffee Makers of 2019

 - Glass is inferior to stainless steel in heat retention (and more fragile).

-The Kuissential looks an awful lot like the Sterling Pro French Press a few reviews below.
+The Kuissential looks an awful lot like the Sterling Pro French Press (which we review below).
 It's made of stainless steel, it has double-wall construction for good insulation, and it has a similarly clean, cylindrical shape.

 The difference?
 The Kuissential has a single screen in the filter.
 Yes, just like every other French press we talk about (except the Sterling Pro).